Kartav33/Kartav33.github.io/Page1.md

 </div>

 <h3 id="content"><font color="#D35400"><u>REFERENCES</u></font></h3>
-Below is the list of professors from whom a reference letter fr myself can be taken
+Below is the list of professors from whom a reference letter for myself can be taken
 <div class="row">
 	<div class="12u 12u$(medium)">
 		<ul>